RoboCup-SSL/ssl-game-controller/README.md

 1. You define the time and thus the speed.
 1. You provide the ssl-vision tracking data directly.

-The `ci` mode does not work when you use external simulators like grSim.
+If you use external simulators like grSim, you can consider using the `vision` mode instead.
-Consider using the `vision` mode instead.
+That way, the game-controller uses the time and speed of the simulator, even if it is not running in real time.
+You then still need to run a tracking-source implementation like an AutoRef if you require the additional features described in [External Runtime Dependencies](#External Runtime Dependencies).

-When you enable `ci` mode, referee messages will still be published via multicast, unless the address unset (set to an empty string).
+When you enable `ci` mode, referee messages will still be published via multicast, unless the address is unset (set to an empty string).
 That way, you can still integrate an autoRef.
 It is not yet possible to use the autoRefs without multicast.

 When the `ci` mode is enabled (via `ssl-game-controller.yaml` -> `time-acquisition-mode`), a TCP port is opened (default: 10009).
 The protocol is defined in [proto/ssl_gc_ci.proto](./proto/ssl_gc_ci.proto).
 You send `CiInput` messages and receive `CiOutput` messages.
+The protocol is the same as for the [team-client](./cmd/ssl-team-client/README.md).
 Each input will produce one or more outputs.
 This is, because some changes will generate multiple messages.
 `CiOutput` messages will also be pushed to the CI client for manual changes from the UI or UI API.

-The GC requires ssl-vision detection data to work correctly.
+The GC requires some input data, see [External Runtime Dependencies](#External Runtime Dependencies).
-By default, it just receives ssl-vision messages.
+In the `ci` mode, you have to provide the geometry statically in [config/ssl-game-controller.yaml](config/ssl-game-controller.yaml).
-In the `ci` mode, you have to provide the data via the ci protocol.
+The ball and robot positions must be sent with the `CiInput`.
-The message format is the same as for the recently introduced tracking protocol.
+It is sufficient to fill in the required fields and keep the optional empty.

 A small sample test client for the `ci` mode can be found here: [ssl-ci-test-client](./cmd/ssl-ci-test-client/README.md)